gen2brain/x264-go/README.md

 `x264-go` provides H.264/MPEG-4 AVC codec encoder based on [x264](https://www.videolan.org/developers/x264.html) library.

 C source code is included in package.
-If you want to use external shared/static library (i.e. built with asm and/or OpenCL) use `-tags extlib`.
+If you want to use external shared/static library (i.e. built with asm and/or OpenCL) use `-tags extlib` (>= v0.153.x).

 ### Installation